-For 15 years, The Garms Family has sung everywhere from historic auditoriums to a makeshift stage in a barn.
 The Northern family puts thousands of miles on their 45-foot tour bus each year.
 Road life can be grueling, but the late nights, the busy schedule, and the breakdowns are not the most challenging part

 It’s when the family of eight gathers for a practice session.

 “Forget instrument practice; it’s character practice!” laughs Kris Garms, mother of the family.
 David and Kris and their six kids—Ben, Taylor, Leesha, Sam, Jayme, and Caleb—not only blend vocals but personalities and ideas as they work together.
+Family harmony requires grace, humility, and a team attitude.

 The Garms Family’s musical journey began in 2006.
 They had settled in Braham, Minnesota after a year and half of traveling the country to help build churches.
 They never intended to share their music outside their living room.
 The kids were interested in Civil War history and their small acreage.
 Singing hymns on Sunday afternoons and attending Southern Gospel concerts was enough.
 Random people began to approach them with a strange question: “Do you guys sing?”